 The Statement of Intent is a brief statement expressing why you would like to be considered for the programs you are applying to.
 Please name this file *Statement of Intent (be sure to include the asterisk).

-- Do not exceed the maximum length: Refer to the number below the field in the application.
-This is the number of characters (not words) that you can use in your essay.
-As you type, you can see how many characters are still available.
+- Do not exceed the maximum length: you can see both the word and character count below the field in the application.
+The right-hand number shows the maximum number of characters that you can use in your essay.
+As you type, you can see how many characters are still available and the associated word count.
 Characters include spaces, carriage returns, and punctuation.
 You cannot save your essay if it exceeds the character limit.

 Be sure to read over your essay several times to catch any spelling, grammar, punctuation, etc., errors before submitting.
 Once you submit your application, you cannot edit your essay.
 If you find an error after submission that you believe could have major effects on your application, we recommend sending a corrected copy directly to the programs you applied to.

-The References tab is only available for certain programs.
-Here, you can submit reference requests.
+The References tab is only available for certain programs that require you to submit references.

 Before You Begin